 If you have read the guidance on the Planning Portal, but remain unsure whether planning permission is needed for your proposal, we can give you informal advice.
+Please follow the START button at the foot of this page.

 If you would like formal advice about whether planning permission is needed for your proposal, you'll need to apply for a lawful development certificate through the government's Planning Portal.
 You will have to pay a fee for this - which will vary depending upon the type of development proposed.